 It's all about the tour guide, and this one is simply awesome.

 She has a diverse background in teaching, entertaining, and performing, as well as substantial experience in researching, creating, and leading architecture tours of Chicago, both boat tours on the river and lake, and walking tours on land, and was head of product development for a major boat tour company in Chicago.
-NOTE: As of last year, Hillary added one very specially chosen and highly trained guide to her company's roster.
-Adam leads the "Look Up, Look Down" tour and the "Open Your Eyes."
+Hillary added one very specially chosen and highly trained guide to her company's roster in 2017, and another one in 2019.
+Adam and Ian are highly engaging, knowledgeable, and eager to teach about Chicago!

 Our guides don't use — or need — a script or notes.
 Period.